2022 Bnei Brak shootings: Events

 The attacker infiltrated into Israel by using an agricultural crossing of the Israeli barrier meant for Palestinian farmers to access fields on the other side of the border fence.
 The attack started at around 8:00 PM local time when Hamarsheh began firing at apartment balconies.
 The gunman then switched to targeting passersby on HaShnaim street, killing two pedestrians at a grocery store and a car driver.
 Hamarsheh tried to shoot another resident but the gun jammed.

 He then left for Herzl street where he saw 29-year-old rabbi Avishai Yehezkel, who was taking his two-year-old baby in a baby stroller on a walk.
 Hamarsheh opened fire at Yehezkel, killing him.
-Hamarsheh engaged in a gun battle with two police officers who were called in to confront him, ending in the terrorist's death.
+Hamarsheh engaged in a gun battle with two police officers who were called in to confront him, leading to the terrorist's death.
 An officer was brought to Rabin Medical Center where he died from his injuries.

 The attack came shortly after a man killed four people in Beersheba and two Islamic State terrorists killed two police officers and targeted civilians in a shooting attack in Hadera.
 The three attacks killed 11 people in total, making it the deadliest week of terrorism in the country since 2006, at the end of the Second Intifada.
 The Bnei Brak shootings are also the deadliest single terror attack in Israel since the 2014 Jerusalem synagogue attack.

-Perpetrator
+Assailant

-The perpetrator was identified by police as a Palestinian from Ya'bad, a 26-year-old named Diaa Hamarsheh.
+The assailant was identified by police as a Palestinian from Ya'bad, a 26-year-old named Diaa Hamarsheh.
 According to the Jerusalem Post, he was a Fatah affiliate who had been imprisoned in 2015 for charges of supporting terrorism as well as arms trafficking.
 The al-Aqsa Martyrs' Brigades claimed responsibility for the attack.

 In 2011, Hamarsheh had made plans to commit a suicide bombing and established contact with officials from Hamas and the Palestinian Islamic Jihad for assistance.
 The plan fell apart after a defected PIJ operative called the police on Hamarsheh.

 Hamarsheh's family, which traditionally has worked in the tobacco industry, was described by courts as "law-abiding" and family members expressed their shock at the attack.
 Hamarsheh's father said that he had last seen his son during lunchtime, a few hours before the shootings.